measwel/darkroom/README.md

   "interface_font_size": 15, <-- fontsize of all elements except sliders
   "large_slider_font_size": 20,  <-- fontsize of the large sliders
   "small_slider_font_size": 10, <-- fontsize of the small sliders
-  "use_enlarger_lamp_for_switching": <-- What to use for switching the enlarger. true : use smart led lamp in the enlarger head. false : use smart outlet switch.
   "switch_off_lamps_when_exposing": true, <-- Whether the darkroom lamps should go off when the enlarger is switched on.
   "voice_output": true, <-- Should user messages be spoken out loud.
 This enables using the application with the monitor turned off.
   "beep_each_second": true, <-- Make a beep after each second during exposure.